NAEd/Spencer Dissertation Fellowship Program

 The Dissertation Fellowship Program seeks to encourage a new generation of scholars from a wide range of disciplines and professional fields to undertake research relevant to the improvement of education.
 These $27,500 fellowships support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the history, theory, analysis, or practice of formal or informal education anywhere in the world.

 This highly competitive program aims to identify the most talented researchers conducting dissertation research related to education.
 The Dissertation Fellowship program receives many more applications than it can fund.
-This year, up to 600 applications are anticipated and about 30 fellowships will be awarded.
+This year, up to 600 applications are anticipated and up to 35 fellowships will be awarded.

 Previous Fellowship Recipients

-- Fellows will be included in professional development retreats with members of the National Academy of Education and other senior scholars.
+- Fellows attend professional development retreats with members of the National Academy of Education and other senior scholars.

-- Approximately thirty dissertation fellowships will be awarded in 2015.
+- Up to 35 dissertation fellowships will be awarded in 2017.